Stagecoach Group: Background and early years

+1990s

 During the privatisation of British Rail, Porterbrook was formed as one of three rolling stock companies owning around a third of passenger railway locomotives, multiple units and coaching stock running on Network Rail's system which is leased to various train operators.
-It was sold to a management buyout before being purchased by Stagecoach in August 1996.
-In April 2000 Stagecoach sold Porterbrook to Abbey National for £773 million.
+Porterbrook was privatised via a management buyout before being purchased by Stagecoach for £825 million during August 1996.
+The acquisition garnered some public controversy and political criticism for the low value returned to the taxpayer.
+In April 2000, Stagecoach sold Porterbrook to the British banking group Abbey National in exchange for £1.44 billion.

-In 1997, Stagecoach won the franchise to operate the Sheffield Supertram system, from the South Yorkshire Passenger Transport Executive, who own the system.
-Stagecoach bought the remaining 27 years of a 30-year franchise, which expires in 2024, and run the operation under the Stagecoach Supertram brand, having responsibility for the operation and maintenance of the tram system.
-When Stagecoach took over the system, it was struggling, both financially and in terms of attracting passengers, but it is now an extremely popular and successful operation.
-Stagecoach took another turn in 1998, when it purchased Scotland's Prestwick Airport for £41 million.
+In 1997, Stagecoach was awarded the franchise to operate the recently privatised Sheffield Supertram system, from the South Yorkshire Passenger Transport Executive, who owned the system.
+Stagecoach bought the remaining 27 years of a 30-year franchise in exchange for £1.15 million, which was substantially below the anticipated £80 million that the councils had hoped to raise to help pay off the accumulated debts to build the system.
+The franchise, which expired in March 2024, was operated under the Stagecoach Supertram brand, the company having responsibility for the operation and maintenance of the tram system.
+When Stagecoach took over the system, it was struggling, both financially and in terms of attracting passengers; patronage subsequently rose from 7.8 million recorded passenger journeys in 1996/97, to 15.0 million during 2011/12.

+In 1998, Stagecoach diversified into another transport sector via the purchase of Scotland's Prestwick Airport in exchange for £41 million.
 By the summer of 1999, the company was rumoured to have been offered some £80 million for Prestwick.
-They sold the airport in January 2001 to concentrate on surface transport.
+In January 2001, Stagecoach opted to sell the airport for £33 million to concentrate on surface transport.